 “I will autograph your copy of my books if you send it to my US post office box: PO Box 881683, San Francisco, CA 94188-1683.
 Send it in a re-usable box or envelope AND include the correct postage and a completed mailing label so I can mail it back to you.

-Which books do you recommend reading for more information about your artwork?
+Which books do you recommend reading for more information about you and your artwork?

 Carmen Lomas Garza, an A Ver Series book by Texas Tech Professor Constance Cortez (ISBN 9780895511249)

 I no longer sell posters or mass-produced offset prints.
-The fine art prints that are available for sale are in limited editions and are listed in the FINE ART PRINTS on my website.
+The digital prints that I have available for sale are in limited editions and are listed in PRINTS AVAILABLE FOR PURCHASE on my website.

 Will you give copies of your books / posters to our school?